eevee's puzzles

 solution

-Killer, very easy.
 The previous puzzle drew a comment from someone who had never done an "empty" sudoku before, so I threw together the easiest killer I could manage.
+In retrospect, I suppose a much easier killer would just fill the grid entirely with cages.

 killer • little killer